colinsheppard/pevi/model-description/Generic_plug-in_electric_vehicle_infrastructure_model_description.md

 -----|-------------|:--------------:
-chargeSafetyFactor | Multiplier used to approximate the safety factor drivers assume necessary to ensure a trip can be made.|1.1 chargerSearchDistance | The distance in miles used to define what TAZs are considered “neighbors” for the purpose of finding a charger. |5 willingToRoamTimeThreshold | The amount of time in hours at which point a driver will consider travelling to neighboring or en-route TAZs in order to charge vs. only considering TAZs in their current location. | 1 timeOpportunityCost | The value of a driver’s time to his or herself in units of $ / hour. | 12.50
+chargeSafetyFactor | Multiplier used to approximate the safety factor drivers assume necessary to ensure a trip can be made.|1.1 chargerSearchDistance | The distance in miles used to define what TAZs are considered “neighbors” for the purpose of finding a charger. |5 willingToRoamTimeThreshold | The amount of time in hours at which point a driver will consider traveling to neighboring or en-route TAZs in order to charge vs. only considering TAZs in their current location. | 1 timeOpportunityCost | The value of a driver’s time to his or herself in units of $ / hour. | 12.50
 ***multiUnitSearchTolerance*** | ***The maximum number of times a driver will check a multi unit charger if the charger is busy.*** | ***8*** fracPHEV | The fractions of PEV vehicles that are PHEV vs BEV. | 0.5